apache/nuttx/configs/freedom-kl25z/README.txt

   - LEDs
   - Serial Console
   - mbed
-  - NuTiny-specific Configuration Options
+  - Freedom KL25Z-specific Configuration Options
   - Configurations

 Development Environment
 =======================

-  Either Linux or Cygwin on Windows can be used for the development environment.
+  Either Linux or Cygwin under Windows can be used for the development environment.
   The source has been built only using the GNU toolchain (see below).
 Other toolchains will likely cause problems.